 I didn’t see him again for a day or two.
 I had promised Moira that he wouldn’t be a distraction and I kept to my word.
 However, the thought of him upstairs in his allocated room, was eventually too much for me to bare.
 I started to take every opportunity to go to the top of the house and spend time with him during our breaks.
 The room he was kept in was no bigger than your average bedroom and he absolutely filled that space.
 Both physically and psychologically.
 Touching him or stroking him took me a while to master.
 Martin said that just a touch or light stroke was likely to irritate Clyde and that what he really enjoyed was a good firm slap on his back or rump and heavy petting [in it’s original meaning].
 One of the first things I remember experiencing, was his tongue.
 Think of a kitten’s raspy little tongue and multiply that by 20.
 You are immediately aware that this is a tongue that can strip flesh from a carcass.
 I gradually built my confidence with him and got to a point where I would grab him by his fur and tussle with him.
 Even letting him walk up to me and rise up and put his paws on my shoulders and stare me in the face.
 I was in seventh heaven despite the fact that Martin had warned me that I should never, under any circumstances, let Clyde get on top of me because he would then see me as prey.
 Throughout these visits, there were always other people present and despite my growing confidence, I never lost the sense that, if ever I should find myself alone with him, it might be a completely different matter.
 This ‘tame’ lion could, if he wished, kill me!

 After a while, some of our neighbours started to become aware of Clyde’s presence.
-Two of whom were Lord Boothby and Princess Radziwill, who was Jackie Kennedy’s younger sister.
+Two of whom, as we understood it, were Lord Boothby and Princess Radziwill, who was Jackie Kennedy’s younger sister. [ I have recently received an email from Katya Galitzine, 47yrs on from the story I am relating.
+She contacted me, having just found this website, to tell me that it wasn’t Princess Radziwill living next door to us, it was her and her mother and her mother was Princess Galitzine.
+She wrote to tell me that, as a 12yr old girl, she had heard a sound coming from next door one day and when she went out onto her bedroom balcony, to her utter amazement, she saw a lion.
+I can only imagine how extraordinary that experience would have been for a young person of that age.
+When she ran to tell her mother what she had seen, her mother responded by telling her not to tell fib’s.
+It wasn’t until the next day when the police and press turned up next door, that her mother realised that her daughter was telling the truth.
+Katya is Princess Katya Galitzine and is descended form Catherine the Great of Russia.
+As you might imagine, it is me that is now in shock.
+Never could I have foreseen that 47yrs after the event, I would receive such a communication.
+She has been utterly charming and quite clearly, deeply affected by her childhood experience and felt a need to contact me and share it with me.
+I am completely bowled over by her email , it has brought memories flooding back and I am very grateful to her for communicating with me.
+It has gone some way towards restoring my feelings about the internet.
+29/6/23 ].
 Lord Boothby was best known as a friend of Mrs. Thatcher but more interestingly, a friend of the Kray Twins.
 In fact he had a relationship with one of them.
 However, someone in Eaton Square was very unhappy with Clydes existence and had told the press.
-The next thing we knew, they were ‘camped’ outside the house and we had to adopt strategies for getting in or out.
+The next thing we knew, they were ‘camped’ outside the house and we had to adopt strategies for getting in and out of the house without being assaulted by them.
 We all agreed that we would not speak to them.
 They were relentless though and one morning, as I was about to enter the house via a basement window, two of them appeared behind me and introduced themselves as being a journalist and his photographer from the Daily Express.
 They insisted that all they wanted was a quick look around inside the house and a photo.
 I naively thought that if that would get rid of their perpetual presence outside, it might be worth it.
 So I scrambled through the window and went round and opened the basement door which had frosted glass and an iron grating over it.
 We ascended to the hallway and just as we arrived, to my utter horror, Clyde appeared at the top of the stairs.
 I had never seen him outside his room before and never unaccompanied.
 If I was panicky, the two guys with me were terrified.
 We all just turned tail and made for the basement and out of the door we had just entered by…so did Clyde.
 As we got outside, I slammed the door behind me.
 Almost immediately, Clyde’s face appeared up against the frosted glass.
 The two men were visibly shocked, as was I. They disappeared and I just sat there stunned, my heart pounding.

 Shortly after this, an anonymous letter was sent to the house.
 It said that there was a gun permanently aimed at the house and if Clyde were ever to appear outside, he would be shot.
 The police took this very seriously and as a result, they posted a police officer outside the house.
 He was really nice and wanted to know if he could bring his daughter along to see Clyde.
 I wasn’t there when it happened but I remember talking to him a few days later after he had brought her and been up to see Clyde.
 He had instantly become a convert.
 At a time when the Police were not always in tune with the squatting movement, there was something rather surreal about having a police guard outside.